 With mobile devices, this is doubly true since they are considerably more likely to get lost or stolen than your computer.
 And it’s not just about locking your screen, but also about using passwords for apps and websites you visit on your phone.
 Avoid using simple combinations like 1234, and don’t recycle passwords or passcodes for multiple accounts.
 The least you can do is maintain unique passwords, one set for personal affairs and another for work purposes.
 Using a password manager and 2FA is also advised.

 3. Update your software regularly

-Regular updates protect you from system vulnerabilities by patching security holes, which could be exploited by bad actors.
+Regular updates protect you from system vulnerabilities, by patching security holes which could be exploited by bad actors.
 In addition, updates also remove annoying bugs and can add new features.
 So even if you feel like your phone is constantly requesting some type of update, don’t ignore it.
 This applies to operating systems as well as individual apps.
 Every once in a while, spend some time auditing your smartphone and deleting apps you no longer use.

 4. Be careful what you are connecting to

-Public Wi-Fi hotspots are often unsecured, and you should always avoid them, especially when dealing with sensitive data (such as payment details) or work-related information.
+Public Wi-Fi hotspots are often unsecured and you should always avoid them, especially when dealing with sensitive data (such as payment details) or work-related information.
 There is a risk of man-in-the-middle attacks (MitM), where threat actors can intercept communications between you and the website you are visiting.
-Or, attackers can create their own malicious Wi-Fi network (Evil Twin attack) pretending to be a legitimate free Wi-Fi hotspot and once you connect to this network, they get direct access to your device.
+Alternatively, attackers can also create their own malicious Wi-Fi network (Evil Twin attack) pretending to be a legitimate free Wi-Fi hotspot and once you connect to this network, they get direct access to your device.
 To lower the risks of getting hacked, use a reputable VPN solution when connecting to public Wi-Fi hotspots.